syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 table.ResetCells(5, 5);

-// Specify the vertical merge to the third cell, from second row to fifth row
+// Specifies the vertical merge to the third cell, from second row to fifth row

 table.ApplyVerticalMerge(2, 1, 4);